logux/core/README.md

 ### Custom Store

-Any object implementing this methods can be considered a Store:
+Any object implementing these methods can be considered a Store:

 * `add(entry)` puts new log entry in the store.
 Returns a Promise with new action meta or `false` if action with same `id` was already in log.